How do I automate the creation of Docker images?

 Automating the Creation of Docker Images

 In the ever-evolving landscape of software development, Docker has become a cornerstone for creating, deploying, and managing applications within containers.
-One of the most powerful features of Docker is its ability to automate the creation of images, which encapsulate all the necessary components for an application to run.
+One of the most powerful features of Docker is its ability to automate the creation of images, which encapsulate all the necessary components for an application to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More ».
 In this article, we will explore advanced techniques to automate the creation of Docker images, ensuring that your development workflow is efficient, reproducible, and scalable.

 Understanding Docker Images and Dockerfiles